When you think of the word allowance, what comes to mind?

 Teaching Money Management

 One of the benefits of giving an allowance is teaching your child how to manage money.
 One of the first steps after giving an allowance is having your child set aside a portion for savings and giving.
-You can have them set aside 10% to savings and 10% to tithing.
+For example, you can have them set aside 10% to savings and 10% to give.
 This step allows your child to learn the importance of savings and giving.
 It also teaches them impulse control because they know not all their weekly allowance can be spent immediately.

-In addition, teaching money management comes from giving your child freedom to make their own decisions.
-If they want a new toy then they will have to save for it.
-You can help them create a chart to see their progress while they’re saving, but it will teach them self-control.
+In addition, teaching money management comes from giving your child the freedom to make their own decisions.
+For example, if they want a new toy, then they will have to save for it.
+You can help them create a chart to see their progress while saving, and it will teach them self-control.

 What Age To Start

 Knowing how old your child should be when starting an allowance is up to you; however, a good age to consider an allowance would be age five or kindergarten-age.
-When your child is about this age, they can start learning how to manage money and how to earn money.
+When your child is about this age, they can start learning how to earn and manage money.

 A good lesson before starting an allowance is teaching the basics of money — how many quarters in a dollar?
 How many dimes in a dollar?

 A baseline to determine the amount is your child’s age.
 When starting at five or six years old, there isn’t a need for much money — maybe $5 a week or less is a good starting point.
 However, when your child gets older and starts having more activities with friends, like going to the movies, going bowling, etc., perhaps their allowance should be more — maybe $15 or so.

 What are your options when it comes to giving an allowance?
 Well, here are a few different ways to handle the situation: